mhinz/vim-startify/README.md

    it reads from STDIN), startify will show a small but pretty start screen which shows recently used files and sessions by default.

+   Additionally, you can define bookmarks, thus entries for files that always should be available in the start screen.

    You can either navigate to a certain menu entry or you just key in whatever is written between the square brackets on that line.